dendronhq/dendron-site/vault/dendron.release.2021-08-09.md

 ### Highlights

-- new lookup commands: lookup has split into "Lookup Note" and "Lookup Schema". these commands are significantly faster 🚀 than the current lookup on large workspaces ([[docs|dendron.topic.commands#lookup-note]])
+- new lookup commands: lookup has split into "Lookup Note" and "Lookup Schema". these commands are significantly faster 🚀 than the current lookup on large workspaces ([[docs|dendron.ref.commands#lookup-note]])
 - frontmatter tags: create `tags: [awesome, sprouts]` directly in the frontmatter  ([[docs|dendron.topic.tags#frontmatter-tags]])
 - custom tag colors: create the perfect color palette for each of your tags ([[docs|dendron.release.changelog#custom-colors-for-tags]])
 - rename headers: like **Rename Note** but for headers ([[docs|dendron.release.changelog#rename-header-command]])